Kalpakanchery: Education

-As of 2011 census, the village contains 2 pre-primary schools, 13 primary schools, 5 middle schools, 3 secondary schools, 3 senior secondary schools, 3 vocational training schools, a special school for disabled, and one more school.
-GVHSS Kalpakanchery, established in 1958, is one of the oldest secondary schools in the area.
-Educational institutions in the village include:
+As of 2011 census, the town contains 2 pre-primary schools, 13 primary schools, 5 middle schools, 3 secondary schools, 3 senior secondary schools, 3 vocational training schools, a special school for disabled, and one more school.
+GMLPS Paleth, established in 1902, is one of the oldest primary schools in the town.
+GVHSS Kalpakanchery, established in 1920, is one of the oldest secondary schools in the town.
+Educational institutions in the town include: